max-mani/MinidroneCompetition/README.md

-# MathWorks Mini Drone Competition 2024: Team Drone Landers
+# MathWorks Minidrone Competition 2024

-Welcome to the repository for **Team Drone Landers**, participants in the MathWorks Mini Drone Competition 2024.
-Our project focuses on the development of an autonomous minidrone using **Model-Based Design (MBD)** in Simulink to perform complex line-following tasks.
-Below, you'll find all the essential details of our project.
+**Team Name:** Drone Landers

+Welcome to our project repository for the MathWorks Minidrone Competition 2024!
+This repository contains all the essential information, models, and algorithms used for developing our autonomous minidrone capable of line-following.

 ---

-## Team Members
-- **Parthibanraj P** (23BMC070)
-- **Gopinath Pandian N** (23BMC016)
-- **Manikandan M** (23BCS082)
-- **Pradeepraaj S** (23BEC128)

-### Institution
-**Kumaraguru College of Technology**
-Chinnavedampatti, Coimbatore - 641049.

-**Faculty Advisor:**
-Dr. J. Darshan Kumar
-Assistant Professor, Aeronautical Engineering

----

 ## Problem Statement
-Develop an autonomous minidrone capable of following a black line on a white background with precision.
-The drone must maintain a stable trajectory, navigate through complex line configurations, and avoid obstacles.
-The project leverages **Simulink** for algorithm development, simulation, and hardware integration.
+Develop an autonomous minidrone capable of accurately following a black line on a white background.
+The drone should maintain a stable trajectory while navigating through various line configurations and obstacles using Model-Based Design (MBD) in Simulink for algorithm development, simulation, and hardware integration.

 ---

 ## Abstract
-This project focuses on creating an autonomous minidrone equipped with a robust line-following algorithm.
-Using **image processing**, **state estimation**, and **control strategies**, the drone can navigate autonomously while maintaining stability.
-The project highlights the use of **Model-Based Design (MBD)** for rapid prototyping and efficient testing.
+This project demonstrates the development of an autonomous line-following minidrone using Model-Based Design.
+Key elements include image processing for line detection, state estimation for position and orientation tracking, and robust control strategies for maintaining stable trajectories.
+Using Simulink, the line-following algorithm was designed, simulated, and successfully tested in hardware.

+**Keywords:** Autonomous minidrone, Line following, Simulink, Image processing, Algorithm development.

 ---

-## Introduction
+## Line Following Algorithm

-Autonomous drones are revolutionizing various industries such as agriculture, surveillance, and disaster management.
-This project explores the fundamental task of line following, implemented on a Parrot Mambo Minidrone using Simulink.
-The drone employs real-time image processing and control systems for navigation and obstacle avoidance.
+### **Overview**
+The line-following algorithm is the heart of this project, enabling the drone to detect and follow a line with precision.
+Using advanced image processing techniques and control systems, the algorithm ensures smooth navigation along the designated path.

 ---

-## Competition Overview
-The MathWorks Mini Drone Competition introduces participants to **Model-Based Design** using Simulink.

-### Rounds:
+### **Algorithm Implementation Steps**

-1. **Simulation Round:** Teams design and refine their minidrone algorithms in Simulink.
-2. **Simulation and Hardware Deployment Round:** Qualified teams deploy their models on Parrot Mambo Minidrone hardware using the Simulink Support Package.
+1. **Image Processing**
+   - **Image Acquisition:** Captures live feed from the minidrone's onboard camera.
+   - **RGB Channel Separation:** Splits the image into Red, Green, and Blue channels for processing.
+   - **Canny Edge Detection:** Identifies edges in the image, focusing on the black line.
+   - **Hough Line Transform:** Detects and extracts the line's orientation by finding its boundaries.

+2. **Heading Calculation**
+   - The algorithm computes the line's central axis using the first two lines from the Hough Transform.
+   - Averages coordinates to generate a guiding line.
+   - Corrects heading errors to maintain stability along the path.

+3. **Advanced ROI Method**
+   - Regions of Interest (ROIs) are defined to filter out irrelevant line segments.
+   - The drone adjusts its orientation based on line intersection within these ROIs.
+   - Past heading information is utilized to enhance decision-making, especially in scenarios involving sharp turns or complex paths.

+4. **Circle Detection and Landing**
+   - At the end of the line, the drone detects a circular marker using the `imfindcircles()` function.
+   - The drone identifies the center of the circle and aligns its position.
+   - Landing is executed only when the circle is fully within the ROI to avoid false positives.

 ---

-## Technical Details

-### Configuration
+### **Algorithm Insights**
-- **Software Used:** MATLAB Simulink
-- **Hardware Platform:** Parrot Mambo Minidrone
-- **Control System:** PID-based position and orientation control
-- **Key Functionalities:**
-  - Line detection using image processing
-  - Stable trajectory maintenance
-  - Autonomous decision-making
+#### First Method: Centralized Mean Line Calculation
+- Utilizes two primary lines detected by the Hough Transform.
+- Finds the mean of the two lines for determining the central path.
+- Works well for straight-line paths but has limitations during sharp turns.

+#### Second Method: Enhanced ROI-Based Heading
+- Overcomes the limitations of the first method by dynamically adjusting ROIs.
+- Leverages bitmap data of the detected line to evaluate the region overlap.
+- Provides improved heading stability and adaptability in challenging conditions.

+#### Circle Detection for Landing
+- Incorporates MATLAB's built-in `imfindcircles()` for accurate circle identification.
+- Combines circle detection with ROI validation for safe and precise landings.

 ---

-### Flight Controller System
-The flight control system is responsible for:
-- **Attitude Control:** Maintaining drone orientation.
-- **Position Control:** Ensuring accurate movement along the path.
-- **Obstacle Avoidance:** Preventing collisions using sensors.
-- **Mission Execution:** Following predefined flight paths autonomously.

----

-### Image Processing System
-The image processing subsystem includes:
-1. **Image Acquisition:** Captures real-time RGB frames from the drone's camera.
-2. **Image Conversion:** Converts images into analyzable formats.
-3. **Feature Extraction:** Identifies line boundaries using Canny filters and Hough transform.
-4. **Decision Logic:** Determines navigation adjustments based on detected features.

----

-## Line Following Algorithm
-The drone uses a dual-strategy approach for line tracking:
-1. **Hough Line Transform:** Detects edges and calculates a central path for the drone.
-2. **Region of Interest (ROI):** Identifies intersections of the line with predefined ROI for stable heading adjustments.

-A separate function identifies circular markers for precise landing, ensuring that the drone only lands when aligned correctly.
+## Key Features
+- Robust PID control ensures smooth and stable movement.
+- High-performance image processing allows accurate line detection in real time.
+- Dynamic obstacle avoidance incorporated through visual data.

 ---

 ## Simulation
 Simulink-based simulation validates the drone's performance in a controlled environment.
 Key features include:
 - Real-time image processing
 - Trajectory stability tests